An Almost Perfect Affair: Plot

 Hal and Maria then enjoy a blissful day out in the country, at the end of which he complains about not being able to spend an entire night with her.
 Although distressed at having to deceive her husband, Maria asks Freddie if she can spend two days away in Paris prior to his film's gala premiere – a request to which the latter agrees without complaint.
-Hal, meanwhile, having already found that Jackson has muscled in on his film and taken control of its publicity campaign – including changing the title from the bland "Choice of Ending" to the more lurid "Shoot Me Before I Kill Again" – now has to endure the censor's screening before he and Maria can meet for their planned few days together.
-After nervously introducing it to a seemingly nonplussed audience, Hal finds his film has inspired positive reactions – Jackson pronounces it "sensational", while Montand reports that the film can finally be brought into the country.
-But Maria, who is also in attendance, is much less enthusiastic about what she has seen, and upon being forced to reveal her true feelings in the car afterwards she and Hal have a row, causing him to petulantly abandon her and hitchhike alone back to Cannes.
+Hal, meanwhile, having already found that Jackson has muscled in on his film and taken control of its publicity campaign – including changing the title from the bland Choice of Ending to the more lurid Shoot Me Before I Kill Again – now has to endure the censor's screening before he and Maria can meet for their planned few days together.
+After nervously introducing it to a seemingly nonplussed audience, Hal finds his film has inspired positive reactions – Jackson pronounces it "sensational", while Montand agrees that the film can finally be brought into the country.
+But Maria, who is also in attendance, is much less enthusiastic about what she has seen, and upon being forced to reveal her true feelings afterwards she and Hal have a row, causing him to abandon her and hitchhike alone back to Cannes.

 Hal is overcome with remorse by the next morning and returns to the Carlton, where he is able to follow Maria's limousine as it heads to the Barone family yacht for an outing prior to Freddie's evening gala premiere.
 Pursuing her onto a speedboat, Hal manages to separate Maria from her companions and drives the boat out into the middle of the bay, where it runs out of fuel.
 In an effort to prove his love, he throws his precious film reels into the water.
 Maria is unimpressed, however, pointing out that he still has the original 16mm negative, so the gesture means nothing.
 Only after Hal begrudgingly proclaims out loud that he loves her more than his film are the two reconciled.
 Eventually whisked away to attend the gala premiere by her security detail, Maria leaves Hal to make his own way back to the shore.
-Realising that Maria is set to leave the festival for good after the premiere is over, once on land Hal persuades Jackson to drive him to the airport.
+Realizing that Maria is set to leave the festival for good after the premiere is over, once on land Hal persuades Jackson to drive him to the airport.
 There he stops Maria and Freddie before they board their private jet.
 Maria explains that, although she loves him, she needs someone who considers her "more important than anything".
 After the jet has taken off into the night sky, Jackson improves Hal's mood by informing him that his film has been included in a package deal, and hands him a contract to sign.